spigell/pulumi-hcloud-kube-hetzner/docs/k8s.md

 Despike the fact that the labels and taints are using only at registration stage the program allows change them after the registration.
 It is done by cluster-manager that use nodePatch ServerSide Apply to manage labels and taints on the nodes after bootstraping.

 ## Addons
 Most of the addons are installed using helm.
-So, you can specify `helm` property to override the default helm version for the addon.
+So, you can specify `helm` property to configure some values:

+- `version`: The version of helm chart.
 The default helm versions are specified in the (default-helm-versions.yaml)[../../pulumi-template/versions/default-helm-versions.yaml] file.
+- `values-files`: A list of values files to be used with helm chart.
+It can be used to override unmanaged settings.
+Not all addons support this feature.

 ### Addons
 Additional components can be installed to the cluster using `addons` property: